Reading time 7 minutes.

 • Where else have you lived during the past five years?

-• Have you moved since you submitted your application?
+• Have you moved since submitting your application?

-• What places have you lived in since the age of sixteen?
+• What addresses have you lived at since age sixteen?

 • What is your salary?

-• What is the name of the last school you attended?
+• What was the last school you attended?

-• Do you owe any taxes to a local, state, or federal government?
+• Do you owe taxes to a local, state, or federal government?

-• Have you ever failed to file a tax return when you were legally obligated?
+• Have you ever failed to file a tax return when you were legally required to do so?

-• Have you ever attacked, discriminated against, or denied another person's rights based on their nationality, race, religious beliefs, orientation, or political opinion?
+• Have you ever discriminated against or denied another person’s rights based on nationality, race, religion, political opinion, or another protected category?

 • Will you obey the laws of the United States?